 Payment terms: A US$1000 deposit must be made at time of booking.
 Balance payment must be paid 8 weeks before the tour start date.
 Payment plans are available upon request.Terms & Conditions What To Bring Price Guarantee

-You’ve flown in from Delhi over the highest mountain range in the world.
+After an early breakfast, you’ll be escorted to the airport for your flight to Leh over the highest mountain range in the world.
 Some people pay big money for joy flights that aren’t anywhere as picturesque as what you’ve just seen.
-Landing at a shared military facility, you’ll be greeted by a Himalayan Heroes rep who will transfer you to our starting point where you’ll have an early light lunch before jumping on the bikes to get used to how they handle and stop.
-This is your opportunity to ask the mechanics to make adjustments to the brake and gear levers, mirrors etc. A rider briefing and a welcome dinner tops off a great day.
+Landing at a shared military facility, you’ll be greeted by a Himalayan Heroes rep who will transfer you to our hotel where you’ll have an early light lunch before jumping on the bikes to get used to how they handle and stop as we manoeuvre our way through traffic to a monastery on top of a hill that overlooks the airport on one side and the vast valley on the other side.
+We usually follow the winding river home as it’s a great short intro to what you are in for.
+This is your opportunity to ask the mechanics to make adjustments to the brake and gear levers, mirrors etc. A rider briefing and a welcome dinner tops off a great first day.

 After breakfast, we jump on the bikes and head west to our first destination – Lamayuru.
 We’ll stop at Magnetic Hill and defy gravity, pop into see a monastery that dates from the 10th century before taking a detour up a narrow valley for some riding fun.
 When the road turns to dirt, we turn around and head back to the main road wondering “if this is how good it is on day 1, what are the other days going to be like!”.
 We then take it easy along the beautiful tarmac that climbs the valley walls as there are no guard rails or sign posts to tell you that the upcoming corner is actually a hairpin.
 We ride through “moonland” to the monastery at Lamayuru.
 Go to the rooftop and look for “skull cave”.
 If you spot it, I highly recommend you visit it….but don’t go alone.

-If the road is good, we’ll continue onto Batalik and then up and over a mountain pass following the Pakistan line of control just 8km to your right.
-We try not to make any unsheduled stops in view of the Pakistani military lookouts.
-Kargil is a muslim city and it is certainly different from the places you will visit on the rest of the adventure so be sure to go for a walk (again, it is best to go as a small group) and enjoy the scrumptious street food.
+If the road is good, we’ll continue onto Batalik and then up and over a mountain pass following the Pakistan line of control just 8 km to your right.
+We try not to make any unscheduled stops in view of the Pakistani military lookouts.
+Kargil is a Muslim city and it is certainly different from the places you will visit on the rest of the adventure so be sure to go for a walk (again, it is best to go as a small group) and enjoy the scrumptious street food.